mozilla/dennis/README.rst

 Read me
 ======

-dennis is a command line utility for dealing with localization files.
+dennis is a command line tool for translating and linting .po files.

-It includes the following:
+It includes the following subcommands:

-* **PIRATE!**

-  Create a test locale by "translating" the strings in your messages.pot file into PIRATE!
-This translation has the following properties:

-  1. every string has at least one unicode character in it
-  2. every string is longer than the original msgid
-  3. every string looks different than the original string, but it's still readable

-* **locale linter**

-  This "lints" a .po file looking for Python string formatting tokens and making sure that the tokens in the msgstr are the same as the ones in the msgid.
+* **translate**: Translates .po files into Pirate!
+* **lint**: Lints .po files making sure Python formatting tokens are correct

 Why is it called dennis?